 "You've brought us luck, Yadon!" the captain called out as she clattered up towards the roof deck.
 She and her netter crew all took for granted that he would follow; and he did.

 On that kind of ship the roof deck unfolds and opens out, allowing the eight chief netters to raise the emberedd or "sceptre" (more colloquially, the "lollipop") - which was the size of a small tree - and point it towards the belly of the cloud.

 Yadon was the last to emerge onto the roof-deck.
-He gazed up and saw, weltering in the lower atmosphere, a purplish-stained nebulous mass, heavy with what promised to be a rich haul.
-No time for a beginner to interfere; quite relishing the fact that he understood hardly anything of what was going on, he watched the experts at their work.
+Craning his neck he saw, weltering in the lower atmosphere, a purplish-stained nebulous mass.
+No time for a beginner to interfere: realizing that he understood hardly anything of what was going on, he watched the experts at their work.

-In promixity to its target the emberedd began to crackle out sparks of orange and purple, yet with nothing that could be called reticulation; why, then, the term "netting" wondered Yadon idly, and did not have long to wait for the answer.
-Filaments of colour appeared above him; the "net" was being induced in the cloud.
-A subsonic pressure seemed to squash his ears; then a colossal "pop" and a swapping of lights -
+In promixity to its target the emberedd began to crackle out sparks of orange and purple, at first with nothing that could be called reticulation, but after some seconds the colours became filaments as the "net" was being induced in the cloud.
+A subsonic pressure squashed against his ears; then came a colossal "pop" and a swapping of lights -

 It was over.
 The cloud had begun to drift away, happy at the meaningless radiation it had received in exchange for the loss of its long significant load.

 Jara Sekket led the cheering.
 "We've hauled in a big one!" she cried with glee.
 "Yadon, look what we've got?"